 - Season with salt and pepper, as desired.

-Depending on how many zucchinis you’re frying it may take 30-45 minutes to fry up all of it, but oh, the succulent, moist taste of the zucchini is worth it!
+Depending on how many zucchinis you’re frying, it may take 30-45 minutes to fry up all of it (unless you use multiple skillets).
+But oh, the succulent, moist taste of the zucchini is worth it!

 I can eat and eat and eat this fantastic side dish!
 Why don’t you come join me?